Scientific Progress Foundation 501(c)(3) Nonprofit

 What we support

-We fund research across five core scientific disciplines, with an emphasis on empirical research into human traits and their biological and social underpinnings.
+Our work spans five core scientific disciplines, with an emphasis on empirical research into human traits and their biological and social underpinnings.
+We prioritize empirical, quantitative research on human biological and behavioral variation.

 Biology Phenotypic and genetic bases of human traits